hacash/www1/v2.0/nav/en/business.md

 /ecosystem#layer-3
 Layer3 Ecosystem
-Hacash Layer 3 is mainly used for application extension to develop application infrastructure and related services.
+Hacash layer 3 is mainly used for application extension to develop application infrastructure and related services.

 /ecosystem-others
 Other Business